 SpaceX Dragon crew to blast off for ISS

-Washington (AFP) – A SpaceX Falcon 9 rocket is to blast off early Monday for the International Space Station carrying two NASA astronauts, a Russian cosmonaut and the second Emirati to voyage to space.
+Cape Canaveral (AFP) – A SpaceX Falcon 9 rocket is to make a second attempt on Thursday to blast off for the International Space Station carrying two NASA astronauts, a Russian cosmonaut and the second Emirati to voyage to space.

-The SpaceX Dragon Crew-6 mission is set to lift off from the Kennedy Space Center in Florida at 1:45 am (0645 GMT).
-Weather conditions are expected to be near perfect.
+The launch of the SpaceX Dragon Crew-6 mission was scrubbed Monday just minutes before liftoff because of a clog in a filter that supplies ignition fluid to start the rocket engines.

+SpaceX engineers replaced the filter and the launch is now scheduled for 12:34 am (0534 GMT) Thursday from Launch Complex 39A at NASA's Kennedy Space Center in Florida, the US space agency said.

+Weather conditions are "95 percent" favorable for the flight, NASA said Wednesday.

-The Crew Dragon capsule, dubbed Endeavour, is scheduled to dock with the ISS at 2:38 am (0738 GMT) on Tuesday if all goes as planned.
+The Dragon crew capsule, dubbed Endeavour, is scheduled to dock with the ISS at 1:17 am (0617 GMT) on Friday after a 24-hour voyage.

-Neyadi, 41, will be the fourth astronaut from an Arab country and the second from the oil-rich United Arab Emirates to journey to space; his countryman Hazzaa al-Mansoori flew an eight-day mission in 2019.
+Neyadi, 41, will be the fourth astronaut from an Arab country and the second from the oil-rich UAE to journey to space; his compatriot Hazzaa al-Mansoori flew an eight-day mission in 2019.

-Hoburg, the Endeavour pilot, and Fedyaev, the Russian mission specialist, will also be making their first space flights.
+Neyadi, Hoburg, the Endeavour pilot, and Fedyaev, the Russian mission specialist, will all be making their first space flights.

 Fedyaev is the second Russian cosmonaut to fly to the ISS aboard a SpaceX rocket.
-NASA astronauts fly regularly to the station on Russian Soyuz capsules.
+NASA astronauts fly regularly to the station on Russian Soyuz craft.

-Space has remained a rare venue of cooperation between Moscow and Washington since the Russian offensive in Ukraine placed the two capitals in sharp opposition.
+Space has remained a rare venue of cooperation between Moscow and Washington since the Russian offensive in Ukraine placed them in sharp opposition.

 Bowen, a veteran of three space shuttle missions, said politics rarely come up while in space.

 "We're all professionals.
-We keep focused on the mission itself," the mission commander said.
+We keep focused on the mission itself," he said.
 "It's always been a great relationship we've had with cosmonauts once we get to space."

 While aboard the ISS, the Crew-6 members will conduct dozens of experiments including studying how materials burn in microgravity and researching heart, brain and cartilage functions.

 The current crew is the sixth to be transported by a SpaceX rocket to the ISS.
-The Endeavour capsule has flown into space three times.
+The Endeavour capsule has flown into space three times previously.

-NASA pays the private SpaceX company to ferry astronauts to the flying laboratory roughly every six months.
+NASA pays SpaceX to ferry astronauts to the ISS roughly every six months.

-The space agency expects Crew-6 to have a handover of several days with the four members of the SpaceX Dragon Crew-5, who have been stationed on the ISS since October.
+The agency expects Crew-6 to have a handover of several days with the four members of Crew-5 who have been on the ISS since October.
 Crew-5 will then return to Earth.

-Also currently aboard the ISS are Russian cosmonauts Dmitry Petelin and Sergei Prokopyev, as well as NASA astronaut Frank Rubio.
+Also aboard the ISS are cosmonauts Dmitry Petelin and Sergei Prokopyev and NASA astronaut Frank Rubio.

-They had been scheduled to return home on March 28 but the cooling system of their Soyuz MS-22 capsule was damaged by a tiny meteoroid in mid-December while docked with the ISS.
+They had been scheduled to return to Earth on March 28 but the cooling system of their Soyuz MS-22 capsule was damaged by a tiny meteoroid in December while docked with the ISS.

-An uncrewed Russian Soyuz capsule, MS-23, took off on Friday from Kazakhstan to bring the three astronauts home.
-They are now scheduled to return to Earth in September.
+An uncrewed Russian Soyuz capsule, MS-23, was launched from Kazakhstan last month to bring them home.
+They are now scheduled to return in September.

-The ISS was launched in 1998 at a time of increased US-Russia cooperation following the Cold War space race.
+Construction of the ISS began in 1998 at a time of increased US-Russia cooperation following the Cold War space race.

-Russia has been using the ageing but reliable Soyuz capsules to ferry astronauts into space since the 1960s.
+Russia has been using the aging but reliable Soyuz capsules to ferry astronauts into space since the 1960s.

 But in recent years, Russia's space program has been beset by a litany of problems that have led to the loss of satellites and vehicles.